julianthome/biofuzz/README.md

 ## Test subject Installation

-The WebChess test subject can be downloaded from [here](https://dropit.uni.lu/invitations?share=012ccd31f72b9176d8c2&dl=1) and its installation is explained in the following.
+The WebChess test subject can be downloaded [here](https://dropit.uni.lu/invitations?share=012ccd31f72b9176d8c2&dl=1) and its installation is explained in the following.

-For running WebChess, the database has to be created first:
+To run WebChess, first the database has to be created:

 ```sql
 CREATE DATABASE webchess;
 GRANT ALL PRIVILEGES ON webchess.* TO 'webchess'@'localhost' IDENTIFIED BY 'webchess';
 ```

-After downloading WebChess from [here](https://dropit.uni.lu/invitations?share=012ccd31f72b9176d8c2&dl=1), it could be installed by executing the following commands:
+After downloading WebChess [here](https://dropit.uni.lu/invitations?share=012ccd31f72b9176d8c2&dl=1), it may be installed by executing the following commands:

 ```bash
 unzip WebChess_1.0.0rc2.zip